 In the last several decades there has been a steady, sizable increase in the number of single parent adoptions.
 In fact, some believe that it's the fastest growing trend in the adoption field.
-Now, approximately one-third of all adoptions from foster care are by single people.
-The outlook for single parent adoption is encouraging as it becomes more widely accepted.
+According to a 2013 report based on 2009 U.S. Census figures, approximately one-third of all adoptions from foster care are by single people.

 Why Is Single Parent Adoption Becoming More Prevalent?